Hummingbird Cake: a classic southern recipe made with pineapple, banana, cinnamon, and nuts, all topped with a tangy cream cheese frosting!

 Mixing bowl with hummingbird cake batter, bananas, pineapple, and sour cream.

-Mix this batter for about a minute, then transfer it to greased, parchment-lined cake pans and bake!
+Transfer the batter to greased, parchment-lined cake pans and bake!

 Three cake pans with hummingbird cake batter.